Fuechs/Fux/README.md

 [![license](https://img.shields.io/badge/license-Apache%20License%20v2.0-fcaa68?labelColor=151515&style=for-the-badge)](./LICENSE)

 > __Warning__ \
-> Fux is still in early development
+> Fux is still in early development. \
+> As of now only Unix-based systems will be supported.

 ###### Flawless Unambiguous Programming